ksafranski/amet/README.md

 ./run.sh -u <username> -p <password> -l [-s <shell>]
 ```

+The above command will build the container, setup `/home/<username>`, set the password and (`-l`) link a folder `./dev-home` from your host into your container's `/home/<username>` directory to persist your data.

 _Note: the `<shell>` can be `bash` or `zsh` (default: `bash`)_

 After this script completes the editor will be running at `https://<HOST|IP>:3000`.
 It will prompt
 you for the password you entered when running the script.

-Prefer the command line?
-Hop right in with:
+If you would like to access the environment over SSH:

 ```shell
 ssh -p 3022 localhost